Architecture

 learns the verbs from the graph resource.

-Section titled “The action-selection trick”Burr’s astep picks the next action via app.get_next_action(), which returns
+Section titled “Action selection”Burr’s astep picks the next action via app.get_next_action(), which returns

 the first transition whose condition is true.
-But under MCP the client named
+Under MCP the client named the

 Before running, the step checks reachability against the live transitions.
 An